Half-Shot/half-shot.github.io/content/blog/leafpipe/index.md

 ```

 It's really cool!
 It uses UDP, so you can effectively fire off new frames as fast as you like to control each panel.
 (Although in my testing anything
 higher than 100ms would cause it to melt).
-We therefore send a new payload of data to the controller every 100ms which contains the
+We therefore send a new payload of data to the controller every `100ms` which contains the
 values calculated.
 You need to give the effect a "transition time" because it likes to do a fade-effect between colours, so we set that to
-100ms (or deciseconds).
+`100ms`.

 <figure>
   <video alt="Demo video of the final product" src="demo.webm" controls poster="demo.webp"> </video>